Getting Started with Git

 Log

-Display all commits in the repository.
+Display all commits in this repository.

 # Display all commits